andyshep/GROCloudStore/README.md

 ## Example

-There is an example Todos app that shows how to integrate with `GROCloudStore`.
+There is an example Todos app that shows how to integrate with GROCloudStore.
 The app displays a task list of items to do, using a single Core Data entity.
 Before the example can be used, you'll need to have CloudKit enabled on your developer account.
 Change the app change id to something unique.

+## License

+GROCloudStore is released under the MIT license.
+See LICENSE for details.